 Low rates undercut the strategy of using an annuity for a safe income stream, Moore says.

-"The problem is that the monthly income a client receives from their fixed annuity is based on interest rates at the time they purchase the annuity," he says.
+"The monthly income a client receives from their fixed annuity is based on interest rates at the time they purchase the annuity," he explains.
 "With interest rates at all-time lows, annuity payouts are also at all-time lows."

-Meanwhile, Moore urges investors to avoid purchasing annuities until rates climb.
+Moore has been urging investors to avoid annuities until rates climb.